TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/05_lesson/lesson.md

 * Quiz (access protected resources by clicking on "Additional Curriculum Materials" on the [TEALS Dashboard])
 * Associated Reading - section 1.3 of Book
 * Take the quiz and create a scoring rubric
-* Look through [debugging] web tutorial and example [code] to prepare students for analyzing and responding to errors
+* Look through [http://tinyurl.com/TEALS-Python-Errors] web tutorial and example [code] to prepare students for analyzing and responding to errors

 ## Pacing Guide
 | **Duration**   |     **Description**    |